RosSlek/Books_sales_analysis/README.md

 ![image](https://github.com/RosSlek/Books_sales_analysis/assets/149397027/f77631d0-d0c8-4062-a865-478dda0981c0)

 Now let`s look at some data by quarters.
 Gross profit per quarter was not stable, it heavily decreased for a year until Q2 of 2019, then it increased 6 fold compared to the quarter before.
 These irregularities might be a consequence of educational product nature.
+It is not evenly required year to year or month to month so a lot of unknown factors could have impact.

 ![image](https://github.com/RosSlek/Books_sales_analysis/assets/149397027/2b9db41e-b3e8-4287-b47c-f5696915fe8d)